 1. Listen, Diagnose, Prescribe

-From the moment he walked on stage and told everyone to “pretend they knew nothing, and start afresh”, there was not a moment when Tom Panos didn’t fulfil his promise of constantly summarising and adding anecdotes from his vast experience to what some of the presenters.
+From the moment he walked on stage and told everyone to “pretend they knew nothing, and start afresh”, there was not a moment when Tom Panos didn’t fulfil his promise of constantly summarising and adding anecdotes from his vast experience to what some of the presenters said.

-My favorite yarn of Tom’s is to be “like the doctor”.
+My favourite yarn of Tom’s is to be “like the doctor”.
 Listen, diagnose, prescribe.

 Your solution, your fees, are an outcome of the diagnosis – and are not up for debate.